Loran-C: Hyperbolic navigation

-In conventional navigation, measuring one's location, or taking a fix, is accomplished by taking two measurements against well known locations.
-In optical systems this is typically accomplished by measuring the angle to two landmarks, and then drawing lines on a nautical chart at those angles, producing an intersection that reveals the ship's location.
+In conventional navigation by triangulation, measuring one's location, or taking a fix, is accomplished by taking two measurements against well known locations.
+In optical systems this is typically accomplished by measuring the bearings to two landmarks, and then drawing lines on a nautical chart at those bearings, producing an intersection that reveals the ship's location.
 Radio methods can also use the same concept with the aid of a radio direction finder, but due to the nature of radio propagation, such instruments are subject to significant errors, especially at night.
 More accurate radio navigation can be made using pulse timing or phase comparison techniques, which rely on the time-of-flight of the signals.
 In comparison to angle measurements, these remain fairly steady over time, and most of the effects that change these values are fixed objects like rivers and lakes that can be accounted for on charts.

 Timing systems can reveal the absolute distance to an object, as is the case in radar.
 The problem in the navigational case is that the receiver has to know when the original signal was sent.
 In theory, one could synchronize an accurate clock to the signal before leaving port, and then use that to compare the timing of the signal during the voyage.
 However, in the 1940s no suitable system was available that could hold an accurate signal over the time span of an operational mission.

-Instead, radio navigation systems adopted the multilateration concept. which is based on the difference in times (or phase) instead of the absolute time.
+Instead, radio navigation systems adopted the multilateration concept which is based on the difference in times (or phase) instead of the absolute time.
 The basic idea is that it is relatively easy to synchronize two ground stations, using a signal shared over a phone line for instance, so one can be sure that the signals received were sent at exactly the same time.
 They will not be received at exactly the same time, however, as the receiver will receive the signal from the closer station first.
 Timing the difference between two signals can be easily accomplished, first by physically measuring them on a cathode-ray tube, or simple electronics in the case of phase comparison.